SamraAzizi/Games/battleShip/README.md

 * `guess_board`: a 2D list representing the player's guess board.
 * `letters_to_numbers`: a dictionary mapping column letters (A-H) to numbers (0-7).
 * `turns`: the number of turns remaining for the player.

+## Running the Game
+To play the game, simply run the Python script.
+The game will start automatically, and you can follow the prompts to play.